ALL FIELDS REQUIRED*

-If this sounds familiar, the attorneys at The Law Office of Omid Nosrati can help.
+If this sounds familiar, the attorneys at Nosratilaw, A Professional Law Corporation can help.
 Wage and Hour Dispute Attorney Omid Nosrati and his team have over 20 years of combined experience fighting for employee rights in Los Angeles and understand the complexity of wage and hour laws.

-The Law Office of Omid Nosrati handles all manner of wage and hour disputes, including:
+Nosratilaw, A Professional Law Corporation handles all manner of wage and hour disputes, including:

 California employers must abide by both federal and state wage and hour laws when conducting business.
 The main federal law is the Fair Labor Standards Act, or the FLSA.
 The FLSA establishes a minimum wage, overtime, and child labor laws affecting all employees.
 The FLSA, along with a few state-specific wage and hour laws, help protect the health and safety of workers.
 Three of the most important wage and hour laws affecting California employees are as follows: